-On 19 August, CBM is launching a potentially life-saving app to help humanitarian workers ensure people with disabilities are not left behind during a disaster.
+On 19 August, 2017, CBM launched a potentially life-saving app to help humanitarian workers ensure people with disabilities are not left behind during a disaster.

 Senior Program Advisor at CBM Australia, David Brown said the Humanitarian Hands-on Tool (HHoT) had the power to save lives during the most chaotic and high pressure moments following a disaster or emergency.

 “People with disabilities are among those who are worst affected in a disaster or emergency.
 They’re among those most likely to be missing from camps and evacuation centres and may have been abandoned during the panic as people fled to safety,” David said.

 “The HHoT app offers simple one-page guidelines to assist humanitarian workers on the ground in taking a step back from the injuries, desperate thirst and hunger and other pressing needs around them and take a more strategic view of the situation – which is really difficult to do when you’re in the thick of the crisis.

 “The app specifically looks at how field workers can incorporate disability inclusive thinking into their humanitarian action on the ground to ensure those most vulnerable people with disabilities are not left behind or forgotten.”

 David said, “The HHoT app aims to help agencies working in the field fill a gap of how to implement globally supported policies such as those outlined in international policy frameworks like the Sustainable Development Goals.”

 The first few days after a major emergency are crucial, according to David.